 Step 2: Eligibility

-Apply for the subsidy if you meet the following requirements:
+Apply for the subsidy if you meet all of these requirements:

-- You will allow a Regional representative to visit the exterior of your property to verify information on the application.
+- You’ll allow a Regional representative to visit the exterior of your property to verify information on the application.

-Read the full Residential Rat Control Subsidy Program Terms and Conditions.
+Review the full Residential Rat Control Subsidy Pilot Program Terms and Conditions.